kanongil/attache/README.md

    * `secure` - Boolean indicating if HTTPS is required.
 Default: `false`
    * `ca` - Array of Strings or Buffers of trusted certificates in PEM format.

-If a health check is configured, you can either point it to an existing path, or preferably create a custom route:
+If a http health check is configured, you can either point it to an existing path, or preferably create a custom route:

 ```js
 server.route({